Does Whey Protein Cause Acne? How To Prevent It

 Whey Protein: Does It Really Cause Acne?

-• A study involving teenage athletes found that whey protein triggered acne lesions in them, and they diminished once the drink was discontinued (3).
+- A study involving teenage athletes found that whey protein triggered acne lesions in them, and they diminished once the drink was discontinued (3).
 However, further studies are required to determine the exact mechanism.

-• In another study, researchers observed that whey protein could enhance insulin levels or insulin-like growth factor 1 (IGF-1) and aggravate acne in healthy men (4).
+- In another study, researchers observed that whey protein could enhance insulin levels or insulin-like growth factor 1 (IGF-1) and aggravate acne in healthy men (4).

-• In a study involving 30 patients, researchers found that females were prone to develop acne after taking whey protein.
+- In a study involving 30 patients, researchers found that females were prone to develop acne after taking whey protein.
 They also concluded that whey protein could trigger acne in people with no active lesions and no family history of acne (5).

 A survey was conducted of 11,000 participants with 2826 in the acne group and 3853 in the control group from ages 15 to 39.
 It was found that 11% of the people in the first group consumed whey proteins in the last 12 months, compared to 7.3% in the second group.

 Hannah Esch, a YouTuber and fitness coach, explained her decision to transition from whey protein to vegan protein due to concerns about potential links between whey protein isolate and acne.
 She shared that her dermatologist had recommended discontinuing whey protein consumption.
-She says, “The whole reason that I swapped from whey protein to vegan protein i because there are links between whey protein isolate and my dermatologist recommended that I don’t drink whey protein anymore (i).”
+She says, “The whole reason that I swapped from whey protein to vegan protein is because there are links between whey protein isolate and my dermatologist recommended that I don’t drink whey protein anymore (i).”

 How Whey Protein May Trigger Acne: The Mechanism

+One of the side effects of whey proteins is acne outburst.
 Dairy products (including whey protein) spike up blood sugar levels and produce insulin and insulin-like growth factor (IGF-1) in your body.
 IGF-1 is the factor that is thought to accelerate muscle growth and trigger acne.
 Milk has a low glycemic index (GI), but it also triggers the release of comedogenic hormones like progesterone, estrogen, androgen precursors, and 5-alpha-reductase steroids.
 This hormone imbalance increases excess sebum production, abnormal keratinization, and bacterial proliferation, causing acne (5), (6), (7).
 Mary Sabat, MS, RD, LD, says, “Consuming too much protein can increase the production of hormones, such as testosterone, which can lead to hormonal acne in some people.
 Also, animal protein, if not organic, may contain hormones that get into your system and cause skin issues.”

 Most of us consume whey protein either with our food, smoothies, or water.
 The ingredients you add to your protein powder also make a difference.
 Scroll down to know more!